 This guide will walk you step-by-step through what Business Central compression really is, why it matters, how it works, and practical tips to implement it smartly in your business.

-In plain English, compression in Business Central is a way to reduce the size of your database by condensing older, “closed” financial and operational data into summarized records.
+In plain English, compression in Microsoft Dynamics 365 Business Central is a way to reduce the size of your database by condensing older, “closed” financial and operational data into summarized records.

 Think of it like packing a suitcase: instead of stuffing clothes randomly and creating bulky lumps, you neatly roll and compress everything to save space, leaving room for new items for the trip ahead.